joshisacow/pikadle/README.md

     - allow for user authentication routes on the backend \

 Link to the demo video for milestone 4: https://drive.google.com/file/d/1ZBliyCXS1K7WZtCf2SKaMwTiI1BEZ2y4/view?usp=sharing

-MILESTONE 2 \

-Since the last milestone, as a group, we've begun to dive deeper into the technicalities of the project.
-The whole group worked on designing the relational schema of the database.
-Josh and Olivia also began to think about the tech stack that the project will utilize.
-Overall, we have a much better direction of how the project will go.

 MILESTONE 3